Interim Dean, Graduate Studies and Research

 CV: Kevin Archer CV

-Julie serves as the university's research administrator/associate director of research.
+Julie serves as the university's research administrator/director of research.
 She assists faculty and staff in identifying external funding sources, aids in the grant writing process, especially the development of budgets, and ensures that grants are submitted on time and in compliance with University requirements.
 She also serves as the fiscal and office manager for Graduate Studies and Research.
 Julie has been employed at CWU since 1986.
 She received her M.S. from CWU in 1992.

-Dawn serves as the Post Admissions Program Coordinator in the Graduate Office.
+Dawn serves as the Post Admissions Program Coordinator in the Graduate School.
 She assists master's students with the policies and procedures, required forms, graduation, posting degrees and thesis processing.
 She also handles the graduate faculty recommendation process and assists the Graduate Council committee.